banool/aptos_api_dart/doc/TransactionsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **simulateTransaction**
-> BuiltList<UserTransaction> simulateTransaction(submitTransactionRequest)
+> BuiltList<UserTransaction> simulateTransaction(submitTransactionRequest, estimateMaxGasAmount, estimateGasUnitPrice, estimatePrioritizedGasUnitPrice)

 Simulate transaction

-Simulate submitting a transaction.
+The output of the transaction will have the exact transaction outputs and events that running an actual signed transaction would have.
+However, it will not have the associated state hashes, as they are not updated in storage.
+This can be used to estimate the maximum gas units for a submitted transaction.
 To use this, you must: - Create a SignedTransaction with a zero-padded signature. - Submit a SubmitTransactionRequest containing a UserTransactionRequest containing that signature.
 To use this endpoint with BCS, you must submit a SignedTransaction encoded as BCS.
 See SignedTransaction in types/src/transaction/mod.rs.

 ### Example
 ```dart